skydoves/GoldMovies/README.md

 ### Dependencies
 - Room Persistence - constructing database (An abstraction layer over SQLite).
-- [Moshi converter](https://github.com/square/retrofit/tree/master/retrofit-converters/moshi) - a converter which uses Moshi for serialization to and from JSON.
+- [Gson converter](https://github.com/square/retrofit/tree/master/retrofit-converters/gson) - a converter which uses Gson for serialization to and from JSON.
 - [Threetenabp](https://github.com/JakeWharton/ThreeTenABP) - an adaptation of the JSR-310 backport for Android.

 ### Unit Test